Umami Pot

 • Dietary fiber

-Among these, vitamins A, C, and E play crucial roles in supporting immune function and have antioxidant properties.
-This combination is even referred to as 'Vitamin Ace' in Japan.
+Among these, vitamins A, C, and E are essential for supporting immune function and have antioxidant properties.
+This combination is even known as "Vitamin Ace" in Japan.

-Additionally, vitamins A and E are fat-soluble, meaning their absorption is enhanced when consumed with oil.
-This is why mayonnaise, which is primarily made of oil, is often used in this dish.
+Additionally, vitamins A and E are fat-soluble, meaning they are better absorbed when consumed with oil.
+That's why mayonnaise, which is primarily made of oil, is often used in this dish.

-Japanese kabocha salad can be made with just kabocha squash, but it is also common to add extra ingredients.
+Japanese kabocha salad can be made with just kabocha squash and seasonings, but it is also common to add extra ingredients.
 Popular additions include onions, cucumbers, ham, bacon, raisins, and nuts.

 These ingredients enhance the flavor and texture of the dish, but since kabocha is the star of this salad, it is recommended to limit additional ingredients to no more than two.
-I used onions in this recipe, but you can experiment with other ingredients according to your preference.
+I used onions in this recipe, but you can experiment with other ingredients based on your preference.

 Japanese Kabocha Salad